gwtbootstrap3/gwtbootstrap3/README.md

-**Tip:** GwtBootstrap3's styles and widgets, especially the fluid grid system, work best when using the "classic" [panels](http://www.gwtproject.org/doc/latest/DevGuideUiPanels.html) throughout your application and **not** the absolut positioned layout panels introduced in GWT 2.0.
+**Tip:** GwtBootstrap3's styles and widgets, especially the fluid grid system, work best when using the "classic" [panels](http://www.gwtproject.org/doc/latest/DevGuideUiPanels.html) throughout your application and **not** the absolute positioned layout panels introduced in GWT 2.0.

 # Feature matrix